arkshuhe/EXOhabitability/README.md

 ### Conclusion:

-One candidate has been identified that could be habitable, although it was deemed uninhabitable by PHL.
+One candidate (K2-3 d) has been identified that could be habitable [by 2 criteria ( Solar Eq.
+Astronomical Unit and Kopparapu)](http://www.exoplanetkyoto.org/exohtml/K2-3_d.html), although it was deemed uninhabitable by PHL.
 This process did not primarily consider a comprehensive set of habitability criteria, omitting key factors such as the impact of planetary systems, stars, and the presence of water.

 Additionally, in the clustering algorithms, all feature weights were treated equally, which may need revision.